The Growing Place

 Hardiness Zone: 4a

 An exquisitely beautiful magnolia whose flowers are among the truest yellow of all hybrids; an ideal landscape or garden accent; plant in an area with good drainage as magnolias do not tolerate wet feet

 Butterflies Magnolia is covered in stunning fragrant yellow cup-shaped flowers held atop the branches in early spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The large pointy leaves turn coppery-bronze in fall.
-The fruit is not ornamentally significant.

 Butterflies Magnolia is a deciduous tree with a distinctive and refined pyramidal form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This tree will require occasional maintenance and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Butterflies Magnolia is recommended for the following landscape applications;